The Persistence

-The Persistence is a survival horror video game developed and published by Firesprite.
-Originally released for the virtual reality headset PlayStation VR in July 2018, the game was released for PC, Nintendo Switch, Xbox One in May 2020.
-An Enhanced version of the game was released for PC, PlayStation 5 and Xbox Series X and Series S in June 2021.
+The Persistence is a 2018 virtual reality survival horror video game developed and published by Firesprite for the PlayStation 4.
+It was originally released for the system's virtual reality headset PlayStation VR.
+A version with support for conventional controls was released for Windows, Nintendo Switch, Xbox One in May 2020; an Enhanced version of the game was released for Windows, PlayStation 5 and Xbox Series X and Series S in June 2021.
+It is the only game developed by Firesprite to appear on Nintendo and Xbox consoles, as the studio was closely associated with Sony Interactive Entertainment, who later acquired the studio as part of PlayStation Studios.

 Gameplay

 The Persistence is a first-person survival horror game.
 The game is set onboard The Persistence, a stranded spaceship in the year 2057.
 The player assumes control of a clone of security officer Zimri Eder.
-He is tasked to reactivate the ship's stardrive in order to escape while fighting mutated clones which have occupied the ship.
-Stealth is encouraged, though the player also has access to several weapons, including a taser gun named the Harvester, a gravity gun named the Gravometric Hook, as well as items such as Ivy Serum which temporarily turns an enemy into an ally.
+She is tasked to reactivate the ship's stardrive in order to escape while fighting mutated clones which have occupied the ship.
+Stealth is encouraged, though the player also has access to several weapons, including but not limited to a taser gun named the Harvester, a gravity gun named the Gravometric Hook, as well as items such as Ivy Serum which temporarily turns an enemy into an ally.
 The game also features elements commonly found in roguelike games.
 The player needs to complete tasks on each of the four ship decks, though the ship layout, which is procedurally generated, changes whenever the player uses a teleporter.
 As the player explores the ship, they will find FAB chips, which can be used to unlock weapon upgrades, and stem cells, which can grant the player passive perks such as increased health or enhanced strength.
 Whenever the player dies, they will respawn as another clone of Zimri Eder.
-A companion app for iOS and Android was released alongside the game, which allows up to four players to influence how a game play out by either helping or hindering a player's progress.
+A companion app for iOS and Android was released alongside the game, which allows up to four players to influence how the game plays out by either helping or hindering a player's progress.